zachcannon/ImprovingUCourseLibrary/README.md

 <script src="/private/ideas.js"></script>
 ```

-Test by starting Mongo, starting the app, bringing up the browser developer tools, and navigating to the Ideas page.
+Test by starting Mongo, running `node server`, bringing up the browser developer tools, and navigating to the Ideas page.
 After you log in, you should see a message in the console.

 If you don't see the message, make sure you have started Mongo.
 Then run the app with debug output so you can see what's happening: